 Jo Wakeham | 40 Outstanding Global Women 2023

 Jo Wakeham, Group Managing Director at relocation management company K2 Corporate Mobility, has crafted her career around helping international businesses thrive.
-Jo’s story highlights the global mobility sector’s vital role in supporting talent in this latest inspirational profile in our series celebrating International Women’s Day 2023.
+Jo’s story highlights the global mobility sector’s vital role in supporting talent.

 “Any company worth its salt must continue to be more flexible about working practices.
 There is a lot more we can all learn from each other about how to retain and attract people with all kinds of different needs and backgrounds.”